Photon-counting gated SPAD camera, in a nutshell

 Gated imaging

 A gated frame is a series of 6, 7 or 8-bit images, each shifted by a small time step in order to reconstruct the time varying phenomenon of interest.
 The number of images to be taken in a single frame is given by the gate steps parameter, or in case arbitrary step sizes are used, by the number of arbitrary steps.
 Each step, the gate opening, defined by the gate width, is shifted by the set gate step in picoseconds.
 The gate is shifted away from the rising edge of the laser clock in either positive direction (gate increment) or negative direction (gate decrement).
 To create a single 8-bit image, the gate is opened for N times, where N is given by the integration time (8-bit) multiplied by the laser frequency.
 For example, when the integration time is set to 3ms and the laser frequency is 20MHz, the gate will open 60,000 times to create a single image.
-For more infos about the gated imaging capabilities, please refer to the Software tab.
+For more information about the gated imaging capabilities, please refer to the Software tab.

 Fluorescence lifetime imaging

-In the case of mono-exponential samples, the calibration of the IRF finds the falling edge of the gate.
+In the case of mono-exponential samples, the calibration of the IRF (Instrument Response Function) finds the falling edge of the gate.
 The end of the IRFs falling edge determines the starting point for normal measurements and the measurement window is defined by the maximum lifetime.
 Since the gate falling edge is convolved with the fluorescence decay for normal measurements, we will capture exactly the exponential part of the decay curve.
 The phasor is calculated directly from the measurement data without further corrections.

 In the case of bi-exponential data, the calibration and measurements rely on the complete gate window.
 Therefore, the calibration determines both the gate rising and falling edges and calculates the complete window, including the extension from the fluorescence convolution.
 For normal measurements, the phasor data is calculated and the IRF phasor data is subtracted from it.